alex-singh/IRR-calculator-avanza/README.md

 This an internal rate of return (IRR) calculator for instruments traded on Avanza using a .csv file that you can download from your account on Avanza.

+I am not affiliated with Avanza in any way.

 ## Getting Started

 1. You first have to download your transactions in a .csv file from your Avanza account.
 Replace the transactions.csv file with your downloaded transactions